Aseity: Meaning

-Aseity has two aspects, one positive and one negative: absolute independence and self-existence.
+Aseity has two aspects, one negative and one positive: absolute independence and self-existence.
 W. N. Clarke writes:

 In its negative meaning, which emerged first in the history of thought, it [aseity] affirms that God is uncaused, depending on no other being for the source of His existence.
 In its positive meaning, it affirms that God is completely self-sufficient, having within Himself the sufficient reason for His own existence.